Microsoft DOS echo command

 echo testing the echo string

-This would type on your screen, testing the echo string, and then take you back to the prompt.
+This command would type on your screen, testing the echo string, and then take you back to the prompt.